WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Signing

-Now that all inputs and outputs are registered, the Wasabi coordinator can start the [signing phase](/FAQ/FAQ-UseWasabi.md#what-is-happening-in-the-signing-phase) by building the CoinJoin transaction with all the registered inputs, the anonset outputs, the change outputs and the coordinator fee output.
+Now that all inputs and outputs are registered, the coordinator can start the [signing phase](/FAQ/FAQ-UseWasabi.md#what-is-happening-in-the-signing-phase), by building the coinjoin transaction with all the registered inputs and outputs.
 It sends this transaction to all the Alices of the round.
 Each user verifies that: